qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 pretty easy if you just have a basic knowledge of R syntax and R scripting.
 They should be stored in the R scripts folder.
-You can set this folder in the :guilabel:`R` settings group (available from the processing settings dialog), just like you do with the folder for regular processing scripts.
+You can specify the folder (:guilabel:`R scripts folder`) in the :guilabel:`R` settings group in Processing settings dialog).

 Let’s have a look at a very simple script file, which calls the R method ``spsample`` to create a random grid within the boundary of the